amit12950-cloud/gemini-grading-app/README.md

 ### Generative grading pipeline

-* **Summary and analysis** – The application builds prompts instructing Gemini to generate (1) a concise summary of the student’s solution and (2) a detailed analysis rating each rubric item as `excellent`, `partial`, `unsatisfactory` or `missing`【662982326478485†screenshot】.
-The prompts discourage hallucination and ask the model to base its rating strictly on the uploaded solution【310359712025104†screenshot】.
+* **Summary and analysis** – The application builds prompts instructing Gemini to generate (1) a concise summary of the student’s solution and (2) a detailed analysis rating each rubric item as `excellent`, `partial`, `unsatisfactory` or `missing`.
+The prompts discourage hallucination and ask the model to base its rating strictly on the uploaded solution.
 The official rubric is read from `solution_with_rubric_1.txt`.
 * **Fuzzy matching cache** – To ensure consistent grading and reduce API calls, the app stores previous evaluations in a cache.
 Before sending a new request to Gemini, the student’s solution summary is normalised and compared to cached summaries using RapidFuzz.
-If the similarity exceeds a threshold, the cached grade is reused【662982326478485†screenshot】.
+If the similarity exceeds a threshold, the cached grade is reused.
 * **Score computation** – The ratings returned by Gemini are mapped to numerical scores and aggregated.
 The app computes an overall percentage and categorises performance as *Unsatisfactory*, *Satisfactory* or *Excellent*.
 All grades are recorded in `grades.csv`.

 ### User interface and feedback

 * **Result page** – After grading, the app displays a result page showing the overall score, per‑rubric ratings and a performance message.
 Students can see the generated summary and analysis and may leave anonymous comments.
 Evaluations can also be downloaded for further review.
-* **Admin controls** – A simple admin dashboard (protected by the `ADMIN_PASSWORD` environment variable) allows administrators to view submissions, reset attempts for a given problem, and upload new rubric files【746989183900810†screenshot】.
+* **Admin controls** – A simple admin dashboard (protected by the `ADMIN_PASSWORD` environment variable) allows administrators to view submissions, reset attempts for a given problem, and upload new rubric files.

 ## Installation